 With five minutes remaining we headed for the exit and took the footbridge over the Don Muang Expressway to hail down a taxi.
 It was time for us to meet up with Gavin Shaw and his good friend Anthony for a liberal libation on Soi Cowboy.

-A good time was had by all as we related the tail of a shocking Army United team.
+A good time was had by all as we related the tale of a shocking Army United team.
 If only we had known, or I had done my research properly!

 To read details on my previous visit to the Thai Army Sports Stadium for an Army United game, please click here.